jwcarr/drift/README.md

 - `manuscript/`: LaTeX source and postscript figures for the manuscript.

-- `visuals/`: Various visualizations and illustrations, including corrections of all 48 trials by all algorithms.
+- `supplement/`: Supplementary Item 1 (pseudocode) and Supplementary Item 2 (corrections of all 48 trials by all algorithms).

+- `visuals/`: Various visualizations and illustrations.

 Replication of the analyses